itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 oft trace doc/spec $(find . -name java)
 ```

-The command above tells OFT to trace all requirement for the files in `doc/spec` plus all java files it can find in the project.
+The command above tells OFT to trace all requirement for the files in `doc/spec` and all `java` directories in the project.

 If there are no errors, the trace comes back with only a summary in the default verbosity level.